wanadev/obsidianjs/modules/main-loop/doc/index.rst

 You can add the idleFps, activeFps and debug config parameters to change this module behavior ::

-    app.use(mainLoop,{
+    app.use(mainLoop, {
         config : {
             // The target fps when the loop is running normally (-1 by default => fps = screen refresh rate)
             activeFps: 30,

             // The target fps when the window is not focused (0 by default)
             idleFps: 5,

             // show loop information in the console (false by default)
             debug: true,
         }